sirayushraj/ayushraj.github.io/README.md

     <!-- About Section -->
     <section id="about">
         <h2>About Me</h2>
-        <p>Welcome to my website!
-Here you will find information about me, my work, and my upcoming projects.</p>
+        <p>Hey there!
+I created this website to showcase my images and projects.
+I'm open to suggestions on how to improve this space!</p>
         <div class="container">
             <div class="image-container">
                 <img src="your-image.jpg" alt="Your Image">